 Once a divorce is complete, is there anything else that needs to be done with regards to retirement accounts?

-It is very important to follow through with the division of the retirement accounts.
+Arin Fife: It is very important to follow through with the division of the retirement accounts.
 The QDRO, which hopefully was entered the same day of the divorce with the judgment, needs to be submitted to the plan administrator for approval.
-Additionally recent cases have made it very clear that when it comes to federal retirement plans such as pensions and even things like life insurance benefits, a change of beneficiary notice is mandatory.
+Additionally, recent cases have made it very clear that when it comes to federal retirement plans such as pensions and even things like life insurance benefits, a change of beneficiary notice is mandatory.
 Clients should really make sure that it is a priority to immediately remove a former spouse as a beneficiary from an account.
 This can be done by making sure that that beneficiary designation form is up-to-date.

 You mentioned that it’s important to have the QDRO entered promptly upon divorce.
 Why is this important?
 Could it be a problem if it isn’t?

-It could be a problem if it isn’t.
+Arin Fife: It could be a problem if it isn’t.
 Unfortunately, it is not uncommon that we see cases where years have gone by and the QDROs have not been entered.
 It’s one of those things that can fall through the cracks once you’re divorced.
 You think everything has been done, but the division of these retirement accounts is not actually effectuated and people don’t realize this for years and years to come.
 This can create some major problems with the estate, and if someone does pass away prior to the entry of the QDRO, the retirement accounts don’t always listen or adhere to what a divorce decree says.
-It’s not a necessity that the QDRO be entered at the same time as the judgment, but to make sure that it’s not forgotten or overlooked, we as practice like to try and do that.
+It’s not a necessity that the QDRO be entered at the same time as the judgment, but to make sure that it’s not forgotten or overlooked, we as a practice like to try and do that.

-This doesn’t mean that if in someone’s particular case that that hasn’t been done that it can’t be done.
+This doesn’t mean that if in someone’s particular case that hasn’t been done that it can’t be done.
 The QDROs can be entered after the fact, and hopefully this is prior to anyone’s passing away or circumstances which will complicate the issue.
 But they can be entered after the fact and should be entered as soon as it comes to anyone’s attention that it has not done so.